Railfanning in IndiaOn this page

 - National Highway No. 2 to Agra is parallel to the New Delhi - Mathura mainline.
 Many highway side resorts provide ample opporunity to spot high speed action while sipping a cold beer!

 - Churchgate and CST Stations.
 The two locations from where Mumbai's iconic 'locals' begin their journeys.
 To get a feel of just how many people these trains carry, get to one these stations at around 9:00 AM or 6:00PM.
-CST has also has mainline express trains departing with WCG2s, WCAM3, WDMx locos.
+CST has also has mainline express trains with a wide variety of locomotives.

 - Vidyavihar Station on CR, at the CST Mumbai end, has a panoramic view around Kurla; there is also a marshalling yard nearby.
-WCG2's, WDM2, WCAMx and other locos can be seen at the electric loco shed nearby; there is also an EMU shed here.
+There is also an EMU shed here.
 Some express trains departing from or arriving at the nearby Kurla Terminus can also be viewed moving slowly through here, whereas other trains from Mumbai/Dadar can be seen speeding through.

 - Vasai Rd Station, offers good views all around.
-Towards the Virar end, a fairly large yard often has many WAGx, WCAG1 and WCAMx hauled trains standing.
-Most of them are bound for the JNPT, Mumbai.
-Towards the southern end, the sweeping curve that leads the Vasai - Diva line away from the WR mainline is visible, while the station proper has some additional AC lines that hold WAGx led container traffic towards Baroda.
+Towards the Virar end, a fairly large yard often has many freight trains standing.
+Towards the southern end, the sweeping curve that leads the Vasai - Diva line away from the WR mainline is visible.

 Note: Mumbai's suburban stations see extremely heavy traffic throughout the day.
 Often the platforms are very crowded.
 Please be extremely careful while railfanning at these locations and never cross railway lines directly.
 Use foot overbridges and subways.

 - Chennai Central - Southern India's biggest station.
-Excellent place to spot AC locos of all kind, with WAP4's in abundance!
+Excellent place to spot locos of all kind.
 The rare WDM-7 locos also make an appearance, often shunting large 24 coach trains.
 Best time to railfan - between 7:00 and 10:00 PM.
-The station also has an excellent restaurant that overlooks platforms 8 - 12.

 - Chennai Egmore - Chennai's second station.
 Trains bound towards Madurai and Kanniyakumari depart from here.
-A good place to spot WDM2 and WDP2(3a) locos.
+The restaurant attached to the main concourse serves good food!
 Best time - 6:00 to 10:00 PM.

-- Basin Bridge Jn - Just 2km north of Chennai Central, this is the station where the lines towards west/north split.
+- Basin Bridge Jn. - Just 2km north of Chennai Central, this is the station where the lines towards west/north split.
 Express trains can be spotted snaking their way out.
-A large trip shed nearby also offers views of many AC locos from all over IR.
+A large trip shed nearby also offers views of many electric locos from all over IR.
 Also of worthy mention is the large coaching yard nearby.
-Many WDS shunters can be seen trying to partition and form rakes.
+Many diesel shunters can be seen trying to partition and form rakes.

 - Villivakkam Station - 10 kms from Central on the line towards Arakonnam, this place sees express trains speeding by at 105kmph.
 Container freight to and from the Chennai Port also pick up speed ahead of the station.